ncatlab/nlab-content/pages/0/8/5/8/8580/content.md

 * [[Frédéric Paugam]], _Towards the mathematics of quantum field theory_ ([pdf](http://people.math.jussieu.fr/~fpaugam/documents/enseignement/master-mathematical-physics.pdf))

-An introductory discussion with much overlap with the above discussion is in section "1.3 Introduction -- Models and applications" of
+An introductory discussion with much overlap with the above discussion is in section "1.2 Geometry of phyics" of

 * [[Urs Schreiber]], _[[schreiber:differential cohomology in a cohesive topos]]_
  {#SchreiberCohesiveInfinityTopos}